AKlaus/Transparent-Auth-Gateway/README.md

 - issues an _access token_ with app-specific attributes (user’s roles/groups/etc.);
 - is self-hosted without reliance on third-party services.

-The code uses _Azure AD_ as the linked _Identity Provider_ (for the identity checks) and an own bespoke authorisation server.
+The code uses _Azure AD_ as the linked _Identity Provider_ (for the identity checks) and its own bespoke authorisation server.

 ![Transparent Auth Gateway](./auth-gateway-enterprise-apps.png)